Andyinater/AutoGen_EnhancedAgents/README.md

 # AutoGen_EnhancedAgents
 This repository holds enhanced Agents, built for the Microsoft AutoGen Framework.
-Debuting with a MemoryEnabledAgent with improvements in context/token control, portability, and Plug-and-Play functionality.
+Debuting with a MemoryEnabledAgent, with improvements in context/token control, portability, and Plug-and-Play functionality.

 # Table of Contents